chaklam-silpasuwanchai/Python-fo-Natural-Language-Processing/README.md

 # Python for Natural Language Processing (On-progress...)

-This is the repository for the Natural Language Processing.
+This is the repository for the Natural Language Processing at Asian Institute of Technology

 Google slide lectures can be found in:  https://drive.google.com/drive/folders/14x9_-Y_aWysPIZFLaVrZE2ngy2h_beJj?usp=sharing and

 I would also like to give huge credits to several githubs/web resources that I have revised to create this:

+## SpaCy
 http://spacy.pythonhumanities.com/
 http://courses.spacy.com

+## Torchtext
 https://github.com/bentrevett (created an awesome github for learning NLP!)

+## Other useful stuffs
 - https://web.stanford.edu/class/cs224n/ (a lot of our assignments and lectures come from Manning's awesome course!)
 - https://github.com/graykode/nlp-tutorial (a simple github with very short code; good for learning)
 - https://github.com/mhagiwara/100-nlp-papers (listed first 100 influential NLP papers)